-But if you're recovering form an injury, transitioning away from a sport, just had a baby, gained weight, lost muscle or are just getting older, your body may change.
-Some people embrace the changes well.
+But if you're recovering from an injury, transitioning away from a sport, just had a baby, gained weight, lost muscle or are just getting older, your body may change.
+Some people embrace the changes easily.
 But it's very common for active people and athletes to be frustrated with the changes they experience for a variety of reasons.

 Video of the Day

-So, how do you deal?
+So, how do you cope with your changing body?
 We talked to two experts who gave insights into how to embrace and appreciate your body at all stages of life.

 Why It Can Be Hard to Accept Changes in Your Appearance

-A change in weight, strength or mobility means different movement patterns, the inability to perform at the same level and, of course, a different appearance.
+A change in weight, strength or mobility may mean changes in your movement patterns, ability to perform at a certain level or appearance.

-Melissa Streno, PsyD, a licensed clinical psychologist and certified mental performance consultant at Lantern Psychology who specializes in sports psychology and body image issues, says she sees clients about this all the time.
+Melissa Streno, PsyD, a licensed clinical psychologist and certified mental performance consultant at Lantern Psychology who specializes in sports psychology and body image issues, says these discussions are common with her clients.

-"I think part of it is that these are athletes who grew up so entrenched and embedded in the sport culture and the routine and the structure, it becomes a part of their identity," she tells LIVESTRONG.com.
-"So when they transition out of sport or take a break, if that identity has been so wrapped up in athletics — and not just competing and training, but the body image component — the expectations of how they are supposed to look, the pressure, how others see them, it's really hard to adapt to those changes."
+"These are athletes who grew up so entrenched and embedded in the sport culture, routine and structure, it becomes a part of their identity," she tells LIVESTRONG.com.
+When they transition out of their sport or take a break, it can be difficult to adapt to changing expectations of how they are supposed to look, she adds.

 It's important to check in with yourself to find out why you are having a difficult time with your body.
 For some people, it's less about the actual physical changes and more about what those changes represent.

 Often, athletes assume their athletic identity without taking time to explore who or what else they are.
-So while you might think it's the number on the scale giving you grief, it could be something more at your core.
+While you might think it's the number on the scale you're unhappy about, it could be something more.
 Are you mourning an identity that no longer fits with your current stage of life?
 Who are you besides an athlete?

 "I treat it like a grieving process," Streno says.
-"There are the same stages of grief in terms of denial, bargaining. anger and acceptance.
+"There are the [similar] stages of grief like denial, bargaining, anger and acceptance.
 It's a good framework to use because I think athletes really relate to it in a sense of losing a part of who they are.
-People describe it as being pushed off a cliff with no support.
-Like, 'What do I do?
-Who am I without sport?'
-It's a real challenge."
+People describe it as being pushed off a cliff with no support."

-However, this can also be an exciting steppingstone for discovering who you are in addition to sports, Streno says.
+However, this can also be an exciting stepping stone for discovering who you are in addition to an athlete, Streno says.

 No, You Don't Have to 'Get Back' to Your Former Body

-If you find yourself thinking in this way, ask yourself why.
-Why do you want to get back to that body?
-If it is purely for aesthetics, which it commonly is, that can be problematic.
+If you find yourself thinking in this way, ask yourself why you want to get back to that body.

 "In the society we live in, we're so focused on appearance," Streno says.
-"I think that can be so surface level, and that doesn't ever reflect who somebody is at the core.
-So, it's important to recognize that you might be choosing to fight for a body that you don't need to be in or isn't actually where your body wants to naturally be.
+"That doesn't ever reflect who somebody is at the core.
+It's important to recognize that you might be choosing to fight for a body that isn't actually where your body wants to naturally be.
 If you choose to fight, it is going to be miserable, and it's just not sustainable."

 Stephanie Roth-Goldberg, LCSW-R, CEDS, an athlete psychotherapist, agrees.